Palat scores late, Lightning beat Rangers 3-1 in Game 5

 Just 30 later, Sergachev tied it from center point with a shot through traffic for his first this postseason with 2:26 to go.

 The Rangers outshot the Lightning in a fast-paced and penalty-free first period.
 New York had the only shot on goal of first 5 1/2 minutes, a slap shot by Braden Schneider 1:42 into the game.
-Kucherov hit a goalpost less than 20 seconds earlier.
+Tampa Bay’s Nikita Kucherov hit a goalpost less than 20 seconds earlier.

 Nicholas Paul hit a post with 8 1/2 minutes left in the period and Shesterkin stopped a shot by Riley Nash with 6:48 remaining on the Lightning’s second shot on goal of the game.